Azurik: Rise of Perathia: Plot

 Azurik, the protagonist and namesake of the game, is an adept in an order of warriors.
 Their job is to protect and preserve the balance of the six natural elements in the world.
 These elements are Fire, Earth, Air, Water, Life, and Death.
-The essence of the elements has been locked within special "Discs", which are kept in the tower in the middle of Town.
-All that is, except one; the disc of Death had been lost a great deal of time before, its location unknown.
+The essence of the elements has been locked within special "Discs", which are kept in the tower in the middle of the Town.
+All that is, except one; the disc of Death had been lost a great deal of time before, and its location is unknown.
 Regardless of that fact, the world has managed to maintain the natural order.

 In the opening sequence, Azurik is practicing the use of his staff weapon known as an "Axion".
 He is quickly confronted by a fellow member of his order, the dark and troubled Balthazar.
-They duel for a short time, culminating in Azurik's near-death at Balthazar's hands.
+They duel briefly, culminating in Azurik's near death at Balthazar's hands.
 Balthazar is stopped by Eldwyn, who suggests that Balthazar meditate his anger away.
 After Azurik leaves, Balthazar throws his Axion at the wall in a fit of rage, shattering a small vase and the wall behind it.
-When he does this, he accidentally reveals a secret room, in which is contained the Disc of Death.
+When he does this, he accidentally reveals a secret room containing the Disc of Death.

 Balthazar is possessed by the Guardian of Death that dwells in the Disc.
 He then attempts to steal the other Discs from the tower.
 He is interrupted in his attempt by Eldwyn and Azurik.
-A brief firefight breaks out and ends in Balthazar firing a beam of power at Eldwyn.
+A brief firefight breaks out and ends with Balthazar firing a power beam at Eldwyn.
 The resulting explosion shatters the disks and launches them into the far reaches of the world.
-Azurik, the sole survivor of his order, is tasked with retrieving all the fragments of the shattered disks and returning them to their original locations.
+Azurik, the sole survivor of his order, is tasked with retrieving all the fragments of the shattered discs and returning them to their original locations.
 To do this he must battle through a sequence of elementally-themed landscapes, solving various challenging puzzles and acquiring new elemental powers.